SysKitTeam/docs-spdockit/activation/activation-faq.md

 ### What happens during product activation?

 Product activation is a simple process that occurs during registration of the purchased product.
-The product key is entered and then authenticated with the SysKit Ltd. product activation server in order to activate the product.
+The product key is entered and then authenticated with the SysKit product activation server in order to activate the product.
 The entire activation process is quick and easy, and the majority of users will have to perform product activation only once.

 ### Who will be required to activate their products?

 Anyone who purchases SPDocKit will be required to activate the product.
-If the product is ordered online from the SysKit Ltd. website, the product activation code will be sent via email.
+If the product is ordered online from the SysKit website, the product activation code will be sent via email.

 ### How soon must I activate my product?